murphyki/Learning-nodejs/README.md

 - http://www.nodebeginner.org/
 - http://nodeschool.io/
 - http://nodeguide.com/beginner.html
-- THere are tonnes of online resources for learning node... just google for them!
+- There are tonnes of online resources for learning node... just google for them!

 ####How to run a javascript file through node
 ```